openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 Any other error that may arise during the execution of the pipeline will also be reported to the GitHub user interface.
-However, if there was no match for the namespace, the error will be logged in the Pipeline as Code Controller's logs.
+However, if there was no match for the namespace, the error will be logged in the Pipelines-as-Code Controller's logs.

 ## Statuses for other providers (Webhook based)